- By Dana Sparks

 He continues, "Stroke remains a leading cause of serious long-term disability, such as paralysis, speech difficulties, memory issues and emotional problems.
 The cost of stroke is significant – somewhere between $34-70 billion annually related to health care and medication costs, rehabilitation, lost wages, etc. The latest numbers on heart disease and stroke statistics – the 2015 update from the American Heart Association, confirm that stroke remains a leading cause of serious long-term disability, such as paralysis, speech difficulties, memory issues and emotional problems.

 The financial impact of stroke is significant.
 Some reports indicate stroke costs the United States approximately $34 billion each year.
 Others indicate that number is upwards of $70 billion annually.
 When combined with other, related cardiovascular issues, the cost rises to more than $312 billion a year – and the costs, which includes the health care services, medications, lost wages, and other lifestyle necessities – continue to rise."

-Journalists: Sound bites with Dr. Miller are available in the downloads at the end of the post.
+Journalists: Broadcast-quality sound bites with Dr. Miller are available in the downloads at the end of the post.

 There are things you can do to reduce and even prevent stroke:

 - Stop smoking

 - Control your blood pressure – and take your medication if its been prescribed

 - Maintain a heart-healthy diet and exercise

 If you recognize one or any – call 9-1-1.
 Stroke is a medical emergency.